Emmanuelkimutai/alx-low_level_programming/0x0D-preprocessor/README.md

 A program that prints the name of the file it was compiled from A function-like macro ABS(x) that computes the absolute value of a number x

+A function-like macro SUM(x. y) that computes the sum of the numbers x and y